-Fair Value at Redemption Redemption

-Year End Frequency Notice Period

-International Equity \$ 100,147 Monthly 30 Days
+Fair Value at Year End Redemption Frequency Redemption Notice Period International, Emerging Market and Global Equity \$ 114,460 Monthly 30 Days \$ 114,460

-\$ 100,147

-International Equity funds' goals are to achieve long-term growth principally by investing in a diversified portfolio of equity securities of companies ordinarily located in any country other than the United States and Canada.
+The primary objective of International, Emerging Market and Global Equity funds is to achieve long-term growth.
+This goal is pursued primarily by investing in a diversified portfolio of equity securities of companies ordinarily located in any country other than the United States and Canada.
 As many companies have multinational operations, a company's location will be determined primarily by its jurisdiction of incorporation.
 To achieve their objectives, the funds generally seek to invest in a portfolio of securities that possesses fundamental investment value.